 3. Robert seemed less than concerned after his wife’s disappearance.
 Kathleen was on the verge of extricating herself from what friends described as a controlling, abusive Robert when she vanished in 1982.
 Durst did not report the disappearance for four days, and his accounts of the last time he saw his wife in their Westchester County home kept changing and did not hold up to scrutiny.
 The police were stumped, but after several of Kathleen’s friends undertook their own investigation, their homes were burglarized and relevant materials stolen.

 4. Like Cain, Robert was no fan of his younger brother.
-In a recent interview with The New York Times, Douglas Durst revealed that he and his brother’s long-standing enmity extended to keeping weapons—a plumber’s wrench for Robert, a piece of pipe for Douglas—close at hand in their Durst Organization offices during the 1990s.
+In an interview with The New York Times, Douglas Durst revealed that he and his brother’s long-standing enmity extended to keeping weapons—a plumber’s wrench for Robert, a piece of pipe for Douglas—close at hand in their Durst Organization offices during the 1990s.
 Father Seymour Durst eventually replaced eldest son Robert with Doug as designated successor.
 Robert subsequently left the company.

 5. Being a mafia princess doesn’t necessarily protect you from your crazy friends.
-On Christmas Eve of 2000, Durst pal and supporter Susan Berman, who had written books about her girlhood amongst Las Vegas mobsters like Bugsy Siegel, was found dead in her Los Angeles pool.
+On Christmas Eve of 2000, Durst pal and supporter Susan Berman, who had written books about her girlhood amongst Las Vegas mobsters like Bugsy Siegel, was found dead in her California home.
 A single gunshot wound to the head made it look like a gang hit.
 But it then emerged that New York State Police had been in touch with Berman about the Kathleen Durst cold case.
 Durst was arrested by the FBI on March 14, 2015 in connection with Berman's murder.

 6. In 2000, the same year as Berman's murder, a cross-dressing Robert turned up in Galveston.
 Dressed in drag and posing as a mute woman called Dorothy Ciner (the name of an actual childhood acquaintance), Durst moved into a shabby apartment in the Texas coastal city.
 At times he also passed as a mute man, and sometimes as Dorothy Ciner’s house guest, Robert Durst.